Skip to main content

 Newspaper articles on Sputnik included information on how to see it in the night sky.
 Courtesy of McDowell Public Library.

-At my elementary school a big ominous siren for air raid warnings squatted atop a tall pole overlooking the playground.
-It would regularly shock us with a loud, shrill blast—then we would practice climbing under our little desks for shelter to be ready in case a nuclear bomb detonated nearby.
+At my elementary school, a big, ominous siren for air-raid warnings squatted atop a tall pole overlooking the playground.
+It would regularly shock us with a loud, shrill blast.
+Then we would practice climbing under our little desks for shelter to be ready in case a nuclear bomb detonated nearby.
 Even schoolchildren knew that would probably be futile if the real thing happened.

-So the Sputnik my father and I watched was truly alarming, for it seemed to be proof that the Soviets were ahead of us.
+So, the Sputnik my father and I watched was truly alarming, for it seemed to be proof that the Soviets were ahead of us.
 We were still haunted by memories of the Korean War and politicians and media kept warning of Communist threats.

-But Sputnik also seemed marvelous, because we realized the future had taken off.
+But Sputnik also seemed marvelous, because we realized that the future had taken off.
 Its launch was a wake-up call that set our nation on the race to conquer space, to catch the Communists and beat them into the cosmos before they could control the very skies over our heads.

 Donate